va3c/viewer/va3c-viewer-html5/readme.md

 ### Vision
 <!--  a descriptive picture of a desired future state -->
 * No clear goals for the moment
-* Perhaps to enable and to attract more people into thinking about and acting on the designed ( as opposed to the merely 'constructd' ) environment
+* Perhaps to enable and to attract more people into thinking about and acting on the designed ( as opposed to the merely 'constructed' ) environment
+	* Works - eventually - on devices normally used by general populaations - ie tablets and phones
+	* FOSS benefits
-* Perhaps to help design professionals comminicate their specialist skills to a broader population
+* Perhaps to help design professionals communicate their specialist skills to a broader population
+	* No attempt to compete with the tools professionals use to tackle sophisticated and complex designs
+	* Very much attempting to bring engineering and design _savoire faire_ - both high end levels and plain old common sense levels - to a broader swathe of humanity
 * Perhaps a 'turntable' or mixing studio for 3D DJs
 * Follow Mr.doobs' maxim: 'to create a lightweight 3D library with a very low level of complexity — in other words, for dummies'
+	* Code is designed to be very fast to read
+		* Encourages engineers, architects and designers and non-professional programmers to add features
+		* Encouages designers to improve the design over improving the code
+		* No need to know jQuery, Backbone, Angular.
+Get going if you only know a tiny bit of JavaScript

 ## Viewer Features
 <!-- and benefits -->

-### File Management
+### File Management: File Open

 * Provides fast, simple access to 3D models, objects and HTML files
 * Uses the DOM to provide very deep editing and control access to the imported models.